allebb/conductor/README.md

 ``load`` writes the new content, runs ``nginx -t``, restores the previous file if the test fails, and gracefully reloads Nginx automatically after a successful test.
 This is intended for web applications or automation that need to read, edit, and write Conductor-managed configuration through the CLI without opening an interactive editor.

 #### ```conductor update {app name}```
 The upgrade command does three things, firstly it gives you the option of putting your application into 'offline mode' of which is up to you (you're prompted for your decision here), before it upgrades anything an automatic 'snapshot' is taken and stored separately to enable you to 'roll-back' later if required..
-So next if Conductor finds that the application was previously deployed by Git or has a ```.git``` directory it will attempt to do a ```git fetch --all``` and then a ```git reset --hard origin/master``` to pull in the latest changes.
+So next if Conductor finds that the application was previously deployed by Git or has a ```.git``` directory it will use the application's SSH deployment key to run a ```git fetch --all``` and then a ```git reset --hard @{u}``` to pull in the latest changes from the currently checked-out branch's configured upstream.
 If no git directory is found, Conductor assumes you're doing a 'manual upgrade' and prompts you at this point to upload the new files into your application's root directory... once this is complete you should confirm that the files have all been uploaded...
 Next Conductor will now execute any database migrations and then clear the application cache as well as dump the autoloader and finally (if you choose to 'take the application offline' during the upgrade process) it will now be automatically put back on-line!

 #### ```conductor rollback {app name}```
 This is basically the opposite of ```conductor upgrade {app name}```, this uses that last snapshot that was automatically taken the last time that you preformed an ```conductor upgrade {app name}``` on your application.